PUBLISHED April 25th, 2014 01:55 am | UPDATED September 17th, 2020 01:42 pm

 The wide expanse of Marina Bay Sands’ Waterfront Promenade is great for cyclists.
 Ride over to the Bay East Gardens and if you’re feeling adventurous, all the way down the East Coast Parkway.
 Or you can head the other way pass The Promontory at Marina Bay and explore the CBD, perhaps coasting along the Singapore River too.
 This route is best taken at night to enjoy the vibrancy of Singapore’s nightlife and beautifully-lit skyscrapers.

 Tiong Bahru – Mount Faber

-If the hipster-clad streets of Tiong Bahru are too boring for you, there’s a less mainstream route to follow.
+If the hipster-clad streets of Tiong Bahru are too boring for you, why not take the road less travelled?
 From the MRT station, start by Lower Delta Road, cycling down before turning up and over Mount Faber.
 When you’ve reached the car park near the top, do some loops around the mountain or simply go back all the way down to Morse Road, but not before rewarding yourself with a cold drink at the scenic cafes on top.

 Bukit Timah – Holland Village

 Those familiar with the Bukit Timah area will know that it’s never a good idea to tussle with its frequently congested roads.
 Fortunately a long stretch of parkland — part of the 24km Rail Corridor — lies just off Upper Bukit Timah Road, great for cyclists who don’t mind a little dirt track.
 The quiet stretch offers a pleasant countryside feel in the urban heart of Singapore.
 You’ll head past Holland Village, where you can stop for coffee or head right back out.
 This route is best enjoyed after a couple days of sun due to its rather clayey ground.